Hi, I’m Patricia!

 Like what you see?

-All of our images are photos taken by us.
+All of our images are photos taken by my husband and me.
 If there are any you particularly like we can arrange to have prints made, just contact me via the e-mail address on my Contact Page.

 Like what you read?